North South Trail Backpacking Trip

 Narrative originally posted on Trimble Outdoors by Keith MacNeal:

 The North South Trail runs through Rhode Island from the Massachusetts border to the Atlantic Ocean.
 The section through Buck Hill Management Area to the state border is an easy hike on a well marked trail.
 Rectangular blue blazes clearly mark the route.
 Once you cross the border, the trail becomes the Midstate Trail which runs all the way to New Hampshire.
 The Midstate is also well marked with yellow triangles.
-There is a camping area with a shelter, picnic table & fireplace just over the border into Massachusetts in the Douglas State Forest.
+There is a camping area with a shelter, picnic table & fireplace just over the border into Massachusetts in Douglas State Forest.
 This listing also includes an easy side trip to the spot where the borders of Connecticut, Rhode Island and Massachusetts meet.
 A water source can be found on this trail.
 This trail is not marked but it is well worn and easy to follow.
 Be sure to wear blaze orange during hunting season.

 Guide books are available for both trails.
 They feature maps and detailed information about the trails.